originalzen/nanochat/README.md

 **⚠️ IMPORTANT: Network Speed Optimization**

-To avoid wasting money on slow downloads (~30 min for Docker image + packages):
+To avoid unnecessary cost expense on potentially slow internet speed taking longer than an hour to download Docker image + packages:

-1. **Select "Community Cloud"** (NOT "Secure Cloud")
+1. **Select "Community cloud"** instead of the preselected "Secure cloud"
-   - Community Cloud provides additional filtering options
+   - Community Cloud provides additional filtering options for internet speed
-   - Better availability and network speeds in most cases
+   - Might improve availability and network speeds in some cases
+   - Consider the trade-offs depending on your needs and use-case

 2. **Filter by Internet Speed:**
    - Set to **"Extreme (1000 Mb/s or higher)"**
-   - This reduces Docker image download from 60+ minutes to ~15 minutes
+   - This might reduce download time from > 60 minutes to < 15 minutes
    - Critical for cost optimization on expensive H100 instances

 3. **Region Selection:**
    - Select **"Any"** to maximize GPU availability
    - The system will assign you to the nearest available high-speed zone
-   - Typical assignments: US (various states), Canada (CA), or EU zones

 4. **GPU Selection:**
-   - **Primary choice:** 8x H100 SXM (~$24/hour, best performance)
+   - **Primary choice:** 8x H100 SXM ($21.52/hour, best performance)
    - **Alternatives:** 8x H100 PCIe or NVL (similar performance)
    - Wait for all 8 GPUs to be available (don't settle for 5-6 if you can wait)